cmperro/cml_churn_demo_cdppvc/README.md

 ***Deploy the Complete Project***

-If you just wish build the project artifacts without going through each step manually, run the `8_build_projet.py` file in a python3 session.
+If you just wish build the project artifacts without going through each step manually, run the `9_build_projet.py` file in a python3 session.
 Again a 1 vCPU / 2 GiB instance will be suffient.
 This script will:
 * run the bootstrap
 * then create the Hive Table and import the data
 * deploy the model
 * update the application files to use this new model
 * deploy the application
+* run the model drift simulation
 Once the script has completed you will see the new model and application are now available in the project.